-As coronavirus slows Seattle’s economy, landlords, tenants, advocates work to prevent evictions
+As coronavirus slows Seattle’s economy, tenants, advocates and landlords raise concerns about evictions

 Witter suspects some renters are staying home because public health officials have recommended people avoid crowded public spaces; about one third of the Project’s clients are at least 60 years old, he said.
 That worries the attorney, he said, because people who miss their hearings lose by default and are cleared by the court to be evicted.

 “Something is going on,” said Witter, whose nonprofit provides legal representation and rent-aid referrals to low-income households facing eviction.
-It has offices at the courthouses in Seattle and Kent, where lecterns have been placed in a courtroom to keep the parties far from sneezing distance from the judge.
-“There are just a lot more people not showing up,” he said.
+The Project has offices at the courthouses in Seattle and Kent, where lecterns have been placed in a courtroom to keep the parties beyond sneezing distance from the judge.
+“There are just a lot more people not showing up,” Witter said.

 To make matters worse, the virus has begun to wreak havoc with the Seattle area’s economy, resulting in lost hours for many workers and lost jobs for some.
 That means more and more people are going to have trouble paying their rent.